pyx-industries/julee/docs/architecture/solutions/pipelines.rst

     Automatic retries, timeout handling, failure recovery.
 If a service is temporarily unavailable, the pipeline waits and retries.

 **Durability**
     Workflow state is persisted.
-If the worker crashes, another worker picks up where it left off.
+If the :doc:`worker </architecture/applications/worker>` crashes, another worker picks up where it left off.

 **Observability**
     Julee uses Temporal's workflow history as an audit log.
 Every step is recorded: what happened, when, with what inputs and outputs.